Pomax/arduino-midi-recorder/README.md

 }

 void handlePitchBend(byte channel, int bend_value) {
-  // First off, we need to "recenter" the bend value,
+  // First off, we need to "re-center" the bend value,
   // because in MIDI, the bend value is a positive value
   // in the range 0x0000-0x3FFF with 0x2000 considered
-  // the "neutral" mid point:
+  // the "neutral" mid point, whereas the MIDI library
-  bend_value += 0x2000;
+  // gives us a signed integer value that uses 0 as its

-  // Then, per the MIDI spec, bend_value is 14 bits, and
+  // midpoint and negative numbers to signify "down". bend_value += 0x2000;

-  // needs to be encoded as two 7-bit bytes, encoded as
+  // Then, per the MIDI spec, we need to encode the 14 bit
-  // the lowest 7 bits in the first byte, and the highest
+  // bend value as two 7-bit bytes, where the first byte
-  // 7 bits in the second byte:
+  // contains the lowest 7 bits of our bend value, and second
-  byte lowBits = (byte) (bend_value & 0x7F);
+  // byte contains the highest 7 bits of our bend value: byte lowBits = (byte) (bend_value & 0x7F);
   byte highBits = (byte) ((bend_value >> 7) & 0x7F);

   writeToFile(PITCH_BEND_EVENT, lowBits, highBits);
 }
 ```

-(note that we're ignoring the `channel` byte: we'll be creating a "simple" format 0 MIDI file, and for maximum usability in terms of importing our data in a DAW, we're putting all the events on channel 2)
+(note that we're ignoring the `channel` byte: we'll be creating a "simple" format 0 MIDI file, and for maximum usability in terms of importing our data in a DAW, we're putting all the events on channel 1.
+We can see this in our event constants: events use two 4 bit "nibbles" with the first nibble being the event identifier, and the second nibble being the channel that the event happens in, so for example: `NOTE_OFF_EVENT` uses 0x80 for "note off on channel 1", but 0x8F for "note off on channel 16")

 This is a good start, but MIDI events are just that: events, and events happen "at some specific time" which we're still going to have to capture.
-MIDI events don't rely on absolute time based on some kind of real time clock (which is good for us, because Arduino doesn't have an RTC built in!) and instead relies on counting a "time delta": it marks events with the number of "MIDI clock ticks" since the previous event, with the very first event in the event stream having an explicit time delta of zero.
+Standard MIDI events don't rely on absolute values from some real time clock (which is good for us, because Arduinos don't have an RTC built in!) and instead rely on counting a "time delta": it marks events with the number of "MIDI clock ticks" since the previous event, with the very first event in the event stream having an explicit time delta of zero.

 So: let's write a `getDelta()` function that we can use to get the number of MIDI ticks since the last event (=since the last time `getDelta()` got called) so that we have all the data we need ready to start writing MIDI to file: